drawpile/drawpile.github.io/help/tech/sidebyside.markdown

 This article explains how you can install alpha and beta releases of Drawpile on different systems.

 It also explains how you can install both the main and an alpha or beta version at once.
-The latter use a different icon so you can tell them apart.

 If you have trouble getting this to work, questions or know of a better way of doing it, <a href="https://drawpile.net/help/" target="_blank">take a look at the help page on how to get in contact!</a>